Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/state-comparison-caveats.md

 <Lightbox src="/img/docs/reference/saved-manifest-not-found.png" title="Saved manifest not found error" />

 During the next run, the `target/manifest.json` is overwritten.
-Following this, it's read again to detect changes, but no changes are found.
+Following this, the `target/manifest.json` is read again to detect changes, but no changes are found.

 Additionally, it's not recommended to set `--state` and `--target-path` to the same path while using state-dependent features like `--defer` and `state:modified` as it can lead to non-idempotent behavior, which may not work as expected.